Bylaws

 The Committee on Graduate Studies of each graduate program shall have the primary responsibility for the conduct and administration of the program including, but not limited to, the following:

-- Appointment of the COGS Chair, the administrative head of the program.
-The COGS Chair is the voting representative of the program on the Graduate Faculty Council and serves as the liaison officer between the COGS and the Graduate School Dean’s Office on all matters pertaining to applicant and student affairs.
-Once selected, the Graduate School Dean’s Office must be notified of the decision within one week.
+- Recommendation of the appointment of the COGS Chair, the administrative head of the program.
+The COGS Chair is the representative of the program on the Graduate Faculty Council and serves as the liaison officer between the COGS and the Graduate School Dean’s Office on all matters pertaining to applicant and student affairs.
+The Graduate School Dean’s Office must be notified of the recommendation for the COGS Chair within one week.
+The GSBS Dean will approve the appointment of each COGS Chair.
 (Approved at GFC January 12, 2018)

 - To ensure the smooth transition from a current to an incoming COGS Chair, a succession plan should be developed and documented by each program.
 The succession plan should involve at least a six month overlap in duties between the outgoing and incoming COGS chairs.
 Additionally, a list of duties and responsibilities of the COGS Chair should be maintained in the program handbook including information on the various forms and approvals for which the COGS Chair is responsible.
-Moreover, the COGS should identify an individual (e.g. Chair Elect, Vice Chair, Program Director) who can step into the role of COGS Chair if the current COGS Chair is not available to attend meetings.
+Moreover, the COGS should recommend to the GSBS Dean individuals (e.g. Chair Elect, Vice Chair, Program Director) who can step into the role of COGS Chair if the current COGS Chair is not available to attend meetings.
 If the current COGS Chair resigns/departs unexpectedly, this individual will also serve as interim COGS Chair until a new chair is identified.
 (Approved at GFC September 10, 2021)

 - Establishing specific requirements for admission, either in addition to, or more stringent, than the general requirements of the GSBS.